Fraktality/Destructor/README.md

 # Destructor

-Bulk object destructor for simplifying cleanup tasks.
-Supports functions, instances, threads, and connections.
+A simple and elegant pattern for cleaning up objects and tasks, in under 40 lines of code.

 ## API

 #### `Destructor.new()`

-Creates a new object.
+Creates a new destructor.

 #### `Destructor:add(item)`

 Adds an item to be finalized on the next call to `destroy`.
 Throws an error if the object's type is unsupported.
+Returns the item.

 #### `Destructor:destroy()`